Respectzorg/DDI-TDSP-ProjectTemplate/Docs/README.md

 # Folder for hosting all documents for a Data Science Project

-Documents will contain information about the following
+You can find documents that can contain information about the following

 1. System architecture
 2. Data dictionaries